LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 # NEWS  GIMP 2.10 and GIMP 3 plugins can co-exist again.

-GIMP's lead dev Jehan solved a crash on GIMP's side which means GEGL Effects continual no longer crashes on close and the GIMP 3.
-The gimp 3 bunker repo has been removed.
+GIMP's lead dev Jehan solved a crash on GIMP's side which means GEGL Effects continual no longer crashes on close in GIMP 3.
+The Gimp 3 bunker repo has been removed, it isn't needed anymore.

 ## Downloadable binaries for Windows and Linux is here
 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/releases/